 Model a digital video broadcasting system which includes phased array antennas.
 The baseband transmitter, receiver and channel are realized with Communication System Toolbox™.
 The RF

-Set up a radar system simulation consisting of the transmitter, channel with target and a receiver.
-This is a key multi- discipline problem in the Aerospace Defense industry.
-The RF sections
+Set up a radar system simulation consisting of a transmitter, a channel with a target, and a receiver.
+For the Aerospace Defense industry, this is an important multi-discipline problem.
+RF

 Use the RF Blockset™ Circuit Envelope library to simulate the performance of a Low IF architecture with the following RF impairments: